Linguistic Quality Assurance

 Some languages pairs also make use of Neural Auto Review (NAR) to provide improved grammatical error correction in a way that mimics a reviewer.
 Read more about this in the Neural Auto Review article.

-To run a QA check on all segments of a document, open the
+To run Auto Review on all segments of a document and see results within the segment editors, open the

 File tab and click